Valentyn13/SelfAssessment/Skills/Paradigms.md

   - Observer: 🖐️ used
   - Strategy
   - Facade
-  - Proxy
+  - Proxy: 🖐️ used
   - Chain of Responsibility: 👂 heard
   - Command
   - Iterator: 👂 heard
   - State
   - Bridge
-  - Builder
+  - Builder: 🖐️ used
-  - Prototype
+  - Prototype: 🖐️ used
   - Composite
   - Decorator
   - Flyweight